 Mixing The Stain For Raw Wood

 First, you will need a glass jar with a lid, distilled vinegar, and superfine steel wool.
-Add one piece of the steel wool into the glass jar (pint size for this project) and fill the jar with the vinegar.
+Add one piece of steel wool into the glass jar (pint size for this project) and fill it with vinegar.
 Make sure to cover the steel wool completely with the vinegar.
 Replace the lid and let the vinegar and the steel wool work their magic for about 24 hours.
-When you soak steel wool in vinegar it breaks down the protective coating and allows the iron in the steel to rust.
+When you soak steel wool in vinegar, it breaks down the protective coating and allows the iron in the steel to rust.
 The solution will still be clear after removing the lid but will turn darker after exposure to the air after a bit of time.
 It’s the chemical reaction between iron and oxygen that makes this work.
 I feel like the mad scientist! 🙂

 *FYI… this solution works best in a glass container.
 I’ve tried it using a plastic container, and for some reason, it works best in a glass-covered jar.